LET OUR VIRGINIA CAR ACCIDENT ATTORNEYS HELP YOU MOVE FORWARD

 - Whether the other driver was insured

 If your injuries are minor and you do not have any major medical bills, it may not be worth your time to pursue a legal claim.
-However, if you have suffered serious injuries and have incurred a lot of medical bills, it is likely worth your time to speak with an attorney.
+However, if you have suffered serious injuries and incurred many medical bills, it is likely worth your time to speak with an attorney.